War guilt question: France

 France's war propaganda, which since 1914 had seen the country as long threatened by Germany and finally attacked under a pretext, initially continued to have the same effect after the end of the war: the official view of history was shaped by works such as the Senate Report by Émile Bourgeois and Georges Pagès or former prime minister Raymond Poincaré's document How the 1914 War Broke Out.

 France's government under Georges Clemenceau had insisted in 1919 on the contractual establishment of sole guilt on the part of Germany and Austria-Hungary.
 The payment of reparations for war damage incurred and the permanent weakening of the arch-enemy were the principal motives of this attitude, and were taken up by the public: '"The Krauts will pay for everything!"

 This was perceived by the French public not only as a justification for reparations, but also as a demonstrative statement of political and moral guilt.
 The Socialists, too, saw only a partial responsibility on the part of the French in the war and also insisted on Germany's civil liability under Article 231 of the Treaty of Versailles.

 When Germany was about to be admitted to the League of Nations in 1925, war guilt was again discussed in France.
 At that time, the French Yellow Book and the Senate Report were reissued.
-In contrast, Pierre Renouvin's 1925 book on the July Crisis, Origines immédiates de la guerre demonstrated forgeries in the Yellow Book, but received little attention.
+In contrast, Pierre Renouvin's 1925 book on the July Crisis, Origines immédiates de la guerre demonstrated falsifications in the Yellow Book, but received little attention.
 Parallel to the German attempts to show documentary evidence of the innocence of the German Empire in the outbreak of war, the Documents Diplomatiques Français (1871-1914) were published by the French in three series from 1929 to 1959.

 At the German Historians Conferences of the 1950s, German and French historians jointly advocated a version of Lloyd George's thesis that none of the governments involved had deliberately sought war.
 In his 1993 book, Mark B. Hayne advanced the thesis of substantial French complicity.
 In order to thwart the Schlieffen Plan, Poincaré and his associates had pushed for the quickest possible Russian mobilization.
 Stefan Schmidt came to a similar conclusion in 2009 in his research in the Paris archives.

 The Fischer debate triggered a self-critical view in France of French policy in the years after 1914.
 Georges-Henri Soutou criticized Fischer for considering German war aims in isolation from those of the other powers and for neglecting the interactions involved.

 He also put into perspective the importance of Bethmann Hollweg's Septemberprogramm, on which Fischer based his thesis of continuous German planning for hegemony.
-A counter position to this was held by Marc Ferro.
-Following Fischer, Ferro found the chief responsibility lay with Germany, but that the guilt was also on French and Russian sources, and secondarily with the Entente powers as well.
+A position counter to this was held by Marc Ferro.
+Following Fischer, and also French and Russian sources, Ferro found the chief responsibility lay with Germany and secondarily with the Entente powers.
 Germany had the most pronounced desire to wage war.